 When it comes to cooking potatoes, the temperature of the water you use can make a significant difference in the end result.
 Whether you are boiling, steaming, or using any other cooking method, the water temperature plays a crucial role in achieving the desired texture and flavor.

-See also How to cook a whole buttercup squash in the microwave
+See also How to cook with parsley

 One of the most common mistakes when cooking potatoes is starting with cold water.
 While it may seem convenient to add the potatoes to a pot of cold water and then bring it to a boil, this method can lead to uneven cooking.
 The exterior of the potato may end up overcooked, while the inside remains undercooked.